Book weeks and Shakespeare Week

 Bringing Books to Life dance workshops give children a new take on books and teach them an active approach to storytelling.

 Our choreographer will work with each class, developing responses to the books through language, movement and dance.
+We use a range of techniques and music, and differentiate each session to suit the interests and age of the children.

 Our literacy musicals are written to encourage children to engage with reading in an active and imaginative manner.

 The original stories are peppered with audience participation and the very best in contemporary children’s literature.
-Both musicals feature popular books, covering all primary ages, which you can read and explore with the children:
+Both musicals feature popular books covering all primary ages, which you can read and explore with the children.

 The children in Jump to It! read: